fastlane/docs/docs/includes/installing-fastlane.md

-_fastlane_ can be installed multiple ways.
+_fastlane_ can be installed in multiple ways.
 The preferred method is with [_Bundler_](https://bundler.io). _fastlane_ can also be installed directly through with Homebrew (if on macOS).
-It is possible to use macOS's system Ruby but it's not recommended as it can be hard to manage dependencies and cause conflicts.
+It is possible to use macOS's system Ruby, but it's not recommended as it can be hard to manage dependencies and cause conflicts.

 #### Managed Ruby environment + Bundler (macOS/Linux/Windows)